All guides

 • Open the breakdown, not just the number.
 Click a project and expand the score: each of the nine factors shows what it earned out of its max with a one-line reason — so you can tell a timing-driven 78 from one that's high because you've worked with the builder.

 • Scores move.
-Freshness decays (down to −12 for stale filings) and trade windows open and close — so today's Watch pin can be next month's Hot.
+Freshness decays (down to −4 once a permit has sat for six months) and trade windows open and close — so today's Watch pin can be next month's Hot.

 • You control more of the score than you think.
-Your Targeting setup (trades, project types, value range) drives Timing and Project fit; your drawn territory drives Location; the builders you star drive Connections.
+Your Targeting setup (trades, project types, value range) drives Timing and Project fit; the regions and cities you cover drive Location; the builders you star drive Connections.

 • A 65 in your backyard often beats an 80 across town once proximity and relationship factor in.
 The breakdown is there so the score earns your trust instead of asking for it.